-The customer referral process within the AJC system is directly tied to the AJC MOU which is the baseline agreement signed by all partners within the AJC system.
-The process is overseen by the One Stop Operator and monitored daily by team leads.
-The referral process between the 13 separate programs within the AJC system who have agreed to a referral process is outlined in greater detail in section 8 and somewhat in section 6 of the signed MOU agreement.
-Referrals, due to technological limitations of some programs, and others due to legal limitations within their funding sources, refer to other agencies through an internet notification, others with a paper referral and others with a soft handoff.
-These are all dependent upon each programs set up and limitations with in the AJC as well as if they are located in a Comprehensive, Affiliate, or Specialized center.
-The referral process between programs is also further described in section C, Partnership, in the One Stop Certification documents for all 14 certified centers in the Northern Middle Workforce area.
+The customer referral process begins with a common intake through the states VOS system and intake form.
+The referral process is tracked by the OSO and reported to the Board on a quarterly basis.
+(See attached referral form).
+Title III Team leads of the comprehensive centers also monitor the referral process on a monthly basis.
+All required and additional partners within the AJC system have agreed to a referral process outlined in detail in section 8 of the MOU.
+Due to technological limitations of some partner programs, and others due to legal limitations within their funding sources, refer to other agencies through the paper referral and "warm handoff" dependent on the gaining agency and its physical location.
+The referral process between programs is also further described in section C, Partnership, in the One Stop Certification documents for all 14 certified centers in the Northern Middle Workforce area, which are on file with the state Workforce Board.

-Program Alignment (co-enrollment) Program
+Program Referral (co-enrollment) Program

 SNAP Title I

 TANF Title I and Title II

 Unemployment Insurance Title I, II, III, IV & SNAP

 RESEA Title I

 Veterans All Titles

 Adult Education Title I Youth & Adult

-A wide array of referrals occur through the following means depending on the program as well as the Center: Warm handoff happens mostly in Comprehensive Centers and customers are walked to an alternate office for a new program appointment.
+A "warm handoff" happens mostly in Comprehensive Centers and customers are walked to an alternate office for a new program appointment.
 Emails are sent between counselors in multiple offices to set appointments for customers.
 Phone calls between case managers set appointments for customers.
 Business teams coordinate via calls and meetings between centers to assist business customers.
-Those programs on the VOS system are able to share data, information, case notes and schedule and deliver information on various programs if they are using that system.
-Referrals to UI will be referral to the website, the 1-844 number or via Zendesk.
+Referrals to UI will be referral to the website, the 1-844 number or via Zen desk.